awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-create-and-update-a-trail-by-using-the-aws-cli-create-trail.md

 To enable log file validation when using `create-trail`, use the `--enable-log-file-validation` option\.

-For information about log file validation, see [Validating CloudTrail Log File Integrity](cloudtrail-log-file-validation-intro.md)\.
+For information about log file validation, see [Validating CloudTrail log file integrity](cloudtrail-log-file-validation-intro.md)\.

 The following example creates a trail that delivers logs from all Regions to the specified bucket\.
 The command uses the `--enable-log-file-validation` option\.